mortackai/mortackai.github.io/_posts/2022-12-30-Little-Tupper-Lake.md

 Then at one o'clock in the morning, I got up and setup my camera and started the several hour long time lapse you see below.

 <img src="/assets/videos/milky-way.gif" alt="The Milky Way" width="800"/>

+As always there were things I wished I had done differently such as starting the timelapse earlier in the evening and having it go longer.
+When I started the camera at around 1 in the morning I didn't know exactly how the milky way was going to show up and also I wasn't sure how long the battery or storage card would last while constantly taking photos.
+Now I know that I was nowhere near to depleting either one so my timelapse could have been about twice as long probably.